Potato gnocchi by chef Béatriz Gonzalez using our professional masher

 Filter the mix out using an Exoglass® colander until it is completely smooth.

-So that you know exactly how much zest to grate, hold your Microplane upside down.
+In order to know exactly how much zest to grate, hold your Microplane upside down.
 This way you can see how much more you need.

 To cook the gnocchi:

-Bring a large pan of salted water to the boil, then put in the gnocchi until they rise to the surface.
+Bring a large pan of salted water to boil, then put in the gnocchi until they rise to the surface.
 Use a Skim’all to drain them, then cover them in ice water.

 To make the chestnut crisps: